web-infra-dev/modern.js/packages/builder/builder-doc/en/config/security/sri.md

 - **Default**: `undefined`

-Enables the browser to verify the integrity of the subresources it acquires as a way to prevent tampering with the downloaded resources.
+Adding an integrity attribute (`integrity`) to sub-resources introduced by HTML allows the browser to verify the integrity of the introduced resource, thus preventing tampering with the downloaded resource.

+Enabling this option will set the Webpack [output.crossOriginLoading](https://webpack.js.org/configuration/output/#outputcrossoriginloading) configuration item to `anonymous`.

+For more on subresource integrity, see [Subresource Integrity - MDN](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).

+#### Example

 By default, `SRI` is not turned on, and when it is, its default configuration is as follows: